 Breast Milk

 WACCC supports nursing mothers by accepting, storing and serving expressed break milk for feedings.
-We ask that the Breast milk arrive to WACCC in a ready to feed sanitary container labeled with the infant’s name and date.
+We ask that the Breast milk arrive to WACCC in a ready to feed sanitary container labeled with the infant’s name and date the milk was pumped.
 Expressed refrigerated breast milk must be no more than 48 hours old.
 Milk that has been frozen can be no more than 3 months old and must be served within 24 hours of defrosting.
-Staff gently mix the breast milk prior to feeding.
+Staff gently mix (by swirling) the breast milk prior to feeding.
 Nursing mothers are encouraged to coordinate feeding and are welcome to nurse their baby in the classroom.

 Infant Formula